-Care home staff responsible for elderly and/or frail patients should be trained in the provision of basic oral hygiene for those patients incapable of self care, and in implementing twice daily oral hygiene in those capable for self care.
+- Care home staff responsible for elderly and/or frail patients should be trained in the provision of basic oral hygiene for those patients incapable of self-care, and in implementing twice daily oral hygiene in those capable of self-care.

 Future research should focus upon specific aspects, in order to provide solid scientific information in several different areas:

 Randomised clinical trials, evaluating the effects of periodontal therapy on glycemic control, are needed, with larger numbers of subjects and longer-term follow up.
 If results are substantiated; adjunctive periodontal therapies (including antimicrobial drugs) subsequently need to be evaluated.